adibamba/avionics-cybersecurity-simulation/README.md

 - IDS alert dashboard screenshots
 - Terraform plan/apply logs (sanitized)
 - Unit test coverage badge (after CI)

-How recruiters should evaluate code
-- Look at src/attacks and src/defense for algorithmic clarity and comments
-- Check src/azure for infra patterns and secure credential handling (DefaultAzureCredential)
-- Review tests/ for coverage and scenario-driven tests
-- Inspect config/ for reproducible experiments

-Contributing
-- Fork → feature branch → PR with tests and docs
-- Keep PRs small and focused; include config changes required to reproduce your result

-Contact / Portfolio context
-- Add a short, one-line summary of your role on the project and a link to a live demo or walkthrough video (if available).
-Example:
-  "Implemented network simulator and IDS prototype (Python/Scapy), wrote Terraform templates for Azure testbed, and produced five reproducible attack/defense scenarios — demo: <link>"

 License
 - MIT (update to your preferred license).
 See LICENSE file in repo.